DevOpsHiveHQ/kubech/README.md

 - This tools has been tested with `bash 4.4` only.
 However it should work with other shells like `zsh`.
 - It's recommended to use this tool with [kube-ps1](https://github.com/jonmosco/kube-ps1) so current cluster is more visible.
 - It's still recommended to have [kubectx/kubens](https://github.com/ahmetb/kubectx) to manage contexts/namespaces globally.
-- Once `kubech` is used to change context/namespace, it's not possible to change context/namespace again in the same shell.
-  Open a new shell/terminal to be able to list and change to all contexts/namespaces again.

 ## To-do
 - Add autocomplete support for `zsh` (if you have an experience with zsh feel free to make a PR).